Catch Walleye, Northern Pike, Bass, Whitefish, Perch, Speckled Trout and more!

 Delicious Perch

 Perch are some of the best eating fish available anywhere.
 They are abundant in Wabatongushi, yet underfished.
 Their size is what limits most fishermen from pursuing them.
-Most Perch average in the 8-12″ range, although some get to be much larger.
-The small size requires more to make a meal.
-Generally found in shallow, weedy bays and easily caught on spreader rigs with worms, the larger ones sometimes forget their families and school with Walleye.
+Most Perch average in the 8-12″ range, although some grow to be much larger.
+The small size requires more to make a meal, but that’s a worthy goal to make for a day’s fishing!
+Generally found in shallow, weedy bays and easily caught on spreader rigs with worms, the larger ones sometimes forget their families and school with walleye.
 Those fish can be much bigger.
 The largest we’ve had in our fish shack was a whopping 17″.

 (Small Mouth Bass Page LINK – hidden – don’t erase)